lzied/MyApplication2/README.md

 # MyApplication2

-This application was made for Testing all the components of the android
+This application was made for Testing components of android